BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 - `MCM_User_Closed_Window` -> `MCM_Window_Closed`

 - `modGUID` (payload param) -> `modUUID`

+These changes were implemented in a backwards-compatible way.
 </details>

 As of 1.11, MCM uses Script Extender's `ModEvents` to communicate between different mods.
 This allows mod authors to subscribe to these events and implement specific behaviors in response to changes from MCM, such as when a setting is saved: